Fugitive inmate captured after manhunt, ex-jail officer dead

-(AP) – A former Alabama jail official has died after shooting herself when she and the murder suspect she was accused of helping to escape were captured Monday in Indiana after more than a week on the run, according to officials.
+A former Alabama jail official on the run with a murder suspect she was accused of helping escape shot and killed herself Monday as authorities caught up with the pair after more than a week of searching, officials said.
+The man she fled with surrendered.

-The capture ended the manhunt through three states but did not resolve the mystery of why Vicky White, 56, a respected jail official, would help Casey White, 38, a hulking inmate with a violent and frightening history.
+The death of Vicky White, 56, only deepened the mystery of why a respected jail official would leave everything to help free Casey White, 38, a hulking inmate with a violent and frightening history.

-The two fugitives were caught in Evansville, Indiana, when U.S. Marshals pursued their vehicle and then crashed into it, authorities said.
-Casey White surrendered and Vicky White was taken to a hospital after shooting herself, authorities said.
-Vanderburgh County Coroner Steve Lockyear said White died from her injuries.
+The two fugitives were caught — following a manhunt through three states — in Evansville, Indiana, when U.S. Marshals chasing them crashed into their vehicle, authorities said.
+Casey White gave himself up and Vicky White shot herself and was taken to a hospital, authorities said.
+Vanderburgh County Coroner Steve Lockyear said she died from her injuries.

 “We got a dangerous man off the street today.
 He is never going to see the light of day again.
 That is a good thing, for not just our community.
 That’s a good thing for our country,” Lauderdale County Sheriff Rick Singleton of Alabama said.